-of the courtyard to draw up an inventory of shapes, colours and materials, in order to define the characteristics of their own composter.
-During the workshop, the students met Stéphane Prat, deputy mayor in charge of urban ecology and the climate-energy plan, for an interview focusing on the role of the elected representative and on ecology in Ivry.
-Nadine Chaya and Sophie Delage, sorting facilitators from the town’s Environment Department, also helped the class with composting training.
+During the workshop, the students meet Stéphane Prat, deputy mayor in charge of urban ecology and the climate-energy plan, for an interview focusing on the role of the elected representative and on ecology in Ivry.
+Nadine Chaya and Sophie Delage, sorting facilitators from the town’s Environment Department, also help the class with composting training.
 This stage led to the production of silk-screen printed tea towels with composting instructions drawn by the children.

 Aliénor Morvan was born in 1989, she lives and works in Bagnolet, France.
 She develops a design practice based on the apprehension of an environment, particularly through urban metabolisms.
 Design is based on the analysis of flows, gestures and the observation of social interactions.
 The projects develop in a creation of synergies, a reflection on materials, an economy of manufacture, a mediation of the use and a consideration of the end of life of the project.